 Bachelor’s Degree Starting Salary

 The median starting salary of students who graduated in 2015-2017 with a bachelor’s degree in social work was $31,000 per year.
 These stats come from the U.S. Department of Education.
 During this timeframe, most salaries fell between $28,600 (25th percentile) and $33,100 (75th percentile).

 We don’t know for sure if all of these people took jobs related to social work so take that into consideration.

 Salaries According to BLS

-Average salaries range from $49,760 to $62,660 (25th to 75th percentile) for careers related to social work.
+Social Work majors often go into careers where salaries can range from $49,760 to $62,660 (25th to 75th percentile).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.